 Pricing & Release Date

-Official pricing will not be available for a few months, but we expect a minor price hike over the current Soul EV, which ranges from $34,845 to $36,845 (destination fees included) before federal and state tax incentives.
+Official pricing has not yet been announced.
+For now, we expect a minor price hike over the outgoing Soul EV, which ranged from $34,845 to $36,845 before federal and state incentives.
+That's considerably more affordable than the 2020 Niro EV, which starts at $40,210 and continues to feature a range of 239 miles.

 Pictured: 2020 Soul EV